Wellness Pet Care Across All Stages of Life

 Young pets are more susceptible to parasites and have not developed the natural resistance of older animals.
 Still, our older pets also need to be dewormed on a regular schedule to prevent problems from occurring.
 Parasites can be controlled with just a little precaution, allowing people and pets to continue their close relationship.
-For information about pet vaccines, view the American Animal Hospital Association website.

 The Centers for Disease Control and Prevention has a terrific website with a discussion about protecting yourself and your family from parasites in animals.